Priority: - Contain

 Habitat & Ecology

-It found in and around forested areas, wet, riparian and recently disturbed areas.
+It is found in and around forested areas, wet, riparian and recently disturbed areas.

 - Chokes out native forest species by blocking sunlight.

-- Weighs down trees until they collapse or breaks branches, growing in dense mats over existing vegetation.
+- Weighs down trees until they collapse or the branches break.

 - Rapidly grows along and over water passages impacting water flow.